 If you struggle with digesting fats, you may notice:

 Fortunately, here at Restoring Wellness, specific diagnostic testing can help us identify the cause of your stress and find relief from these symptoms!

 How does this work?
 Health is the result of being able to maintain certain constant conditions within the body.
 Your body must do whatever it can to maintain these conditions.
 In other words, it will hoard things it is deficient in, and it will discard things it has too much of.
-Since the chemicals tests for calcium, salt and many others have been well researched for over 150 years, it is easy to recognize some dietary excesses and deficiencies before disease processes get started.
+Since the chemical tests for calcium, salt, and many others have been well-researched for over 150 years, it is easy to recognize some dietary excesses and deficiencies before disease processes get started.